 It is possible to drive the full Romantic Road in less than a day but most visitors will spend much more time doing sightseeing.
 Public transportation on the Romantic Road is not continuous but it is possible to visit most sights without a car.

-The Europabus, operated by Deutsche Touring and sometimes referred to as the Romantic Road Coach, runs almost the full length of the Romantische Straße.
+The Europabus, operated by Deutsche Touring and sometimes referred to as the Romantic Road Coach, frequently changes its route but usually runs a fair part of the Romantische Straße.
 The coach runs daily from mid-April to end-October from Frankfurt via several Romantic Road sights to Munich and back (trains provide connections to Füssen and Augsburg from Donauwörth).